 Cielo Announces Fiscal Q3 2023 Financial Results and Conference Call Details

-/EIN News/ -- CALGARY, Alberta, March 14, 2023 (GLOBE NEWSWIRE) -- Cielo Waste Solutions Corp.
-(TSXV: CMC; OTCQB: CWSFF) (“Cielo” or the “Company”), a waste‐to‐fuel company, today announced its financial results for the three and nine months ended January 31, 2023.
+CALGARY, Alberta, March 14, 2023 (GLOBE NEWSWIRE) -- Cielo Waste Solutions Corp.
+CMCCWSFF ("Cielo" or the "Company"), a waste‐to‐fuel company, today announced its financial results for the three and nine months ended January 31, 2023.
 Copies of the unaudited interim financial statements and related management's discussion and analysis can be found on the Company's issuer profile at www.sedar.com.
 All financial information in this news release is reported in Canadian dollars, unless otherwise indicated.

 Jasdeep K. Dhaliwal, CFO of the Company stated "Over the previous eight months, the management team has strived to make strategic decisions to minimize our corporate expenses and allocate our expenditures to the fabrication of the R&D Facility.
 As we begin commissioning of the R&D facility, we are proud of all the hard work our departments have put in to managing costs to achieve this goal."